adamjberg/devtails.xyz/about.markdown

 These roughly correlate to the usual job titles of junior, intermediate, senior, staff, and senior staff.
 I find the term "senior" oversells how much experience someone actually has.  -->

-## #project

-I strongly believe that project based learning is the way to go and so the learning on this site will be centered around that.
-Projects will be filed under the #project category.
-If you are new to programming, it's best that you tackle these in order as the first few will cover some more foundational knowledge.

-## #learntocode

-While projects will be the primary method of teaching you how to code, there will be times where there's some non project based learning that needs to occur.
-If you are interested in learning to code, this is the category to follow to get all of the material.

 ## Help Me Help You

 If you have questions or feedback, please join my [Discord server](https://discord.gg/H9r4yyc4r4) where you can hopefully find others somewhere on their learning to code journey.